twolfson/computedStyle/README.md

 ```

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint your code using [grunt][grunt] and test via `npm test`.
+Lint your code using `npm run lint` and test via `npm test`.

 ## License
 Copyright (c) 2013 Todd Wolfson